 - Vmware Fusion.
 It is free.

 - a Windows 10 evaluation image, which you can download from Microsoft directly for free.
-I needed a Windows environment, because the Wireshark WCNA exam seems to me to focus on a Windows environment.

 Why I chose to study for the Wireshark WCNA exam